alphagov/dinum-hackdays-2025-scratch/README.md

 (What was difficult?
 What did you solve?)
 ## Impact
 (Who will benefit from your project?)
+Primarily managers of mailing lists, having an easy way to manage these lists that is not reliant on external companies such as Google or Mailchimp.
+The recipients of these messages will also be able to have an easier method of controlling what public sector mailing lists they are part of.
+Government will also have a standardised platform to create and manage mailing lists as well.
 ## Next Steps
 (If you were to continue, what next steps or developments would you envision?)